Datapolitan-Online-Tutorials/ThinkingWIthData/content.md

 ---

 class: center, middle
-# Some thoughts on how to lead this change
+# Some thoughts on how to manage this change

 ---